kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-definition/_index.en.md

 ## Working With Private Registries

 For private registries, the Applications Feature supports storing credentials in Kubernetes secrets in the KKP master and referencing the secrets in your ApplicationDefinitions.
-A KKP controller will ensure that the required secrets are synched to your seed clusters.
+A KKP controller will ensure that the required secrets are synced to your seed clusters.
 In order for the controller to sync your secrets, they must be annotated with `apps.kubermatic.k8c.io/secret-type` and be created in the namespace that KKP is installed in (unless changed, this defaults to "kubermatic").

 ### Git Repositories